tomatolog/manticore/docs/7_command_line_tools_reference/indextool_command_reference.rst

--  ``--check INDEXNAME`` checks the index data files for consistency errors that might be introduced either by bugs in ``indexer`` and/or hardware faults.
-Starting with version 2.1.1-beta, ``--check`` also works on RT indexes, RAM and disk chunks.
+-  ``--check INDEXNAME`` checks the index data files for consistency errors that might be introduced either by bugs in ``indexer`` and/or hardware faults. ``--check`` also works on RT indexes, RAM and disk chunks.

 -  ``--strip-path`` strips the path names from all the file names referenced from the index (stopwords, wordforms, exceptions, etc).